 Local editors have to take advantage of this.
 Local news enables readers to know what’s happening on their home turf.
 What politics are people talking about?
 When is the next art exhibition in town?
-No national newspapers cover the successes and the defeats of the local football club with so much love and detail.
+No national newspapers cover the successes and the defeats of the local football club with so much passion, detail and access.

-As our partners are constantly asking their readers questions, we get a pretty good overview of what readers care about and in 2018, readers of local German news found these topics the most interesting:
+Because our partners are constantly asking their readers questions, we get a pretty good overview of what readers care about and in 2018, readers of local German news found these topics the most interesting:

 The ability to understand what your readers care about can be a powerful tool to inform further coverage and to set up targeted conversion projects.
 Knowing what your readers want to read more about can help push them further down the subscription funnel and make them want to pay for your content.

 “Thanks for the sausage” is what you would read above German publisher Rheinpfalz’ special offer for a 21-day free trial subscription to its digital and print editions last year.
 Why?
 The offer was only available during the Dürkheimer Wurstmarkt, a regional fair where you could drink lots of wine and yes, eat sausage.

 CTAs for the special offer were only displayed after polls related to the event and saw excellent engagement & clickthrough rates.
 Readers of local news have a strong connection to the place they live and want to know what’s happening in their area.
 Local publishers should take advantage of this and use the opportunity to create interesting offers.